andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 Thank you for your interest in contributing

- to Interactive AI NFT Avatars!
+ to Interactive AINFT Avatars!
 If you would like to contribute, please follow these guidelines:

 - Fork the repository and create a new branch for your contributions.
 - Make your changes and ensure that the code adheres to the project's coding style and conventions.
 - Test your changes thoroughly.
 - Submit a pull request describing your changes and the rationale behind them.

-We appreciate your contributions to make Interactive AI NFT Avatars an even more exciting game!
+We appreciate your contributions to make Interactive AINFT Avatars an even more exciting game!

 ## License